AthsaraFernando/Hydroponic-system-public/README.md

    - Connect one side of the LDR to 3.3V.
    - Connect the other side of the LDR to GPIO 34.
-   - Place a **10kΩ resistor** between GPIO 34 and GND to form a voltage divider.
+   - Place a **10kΩ resistor** between GPIO 34 and GND to form a voltage divider

 4. **Water Level Sensor**:
    - **Analog Output**: Connect to GPIO 36.